chrisguest75/shell_examples/36_git/sections/FAQS.md

 ## Clean

+To restore a repo to a fresh clone.

 ```sh
 # -x Don’t use the standard ignore rules
 # -d Specify -d to have it recurse into such directories